jsadowyj/check-idle-apache/README.md

 ## Overview

-The sensu-plugins-idle-apache is a [Sensu Check][6] that monitors idle apache worker count.
+The check-idle-apache is a [Sensu Check][6] that monitors idle apache worker count.

 ## Files